Writer Profile

 Faculty of Science and Technology Professor, Department of Industrial and Systems Engineering

-In our work and daily lives, as well as in academic and research settings, there are many challenges where policies must be decided rationally according to specific goals.
-I wrote this book with the hope of helping people recognize (or re-recognize?) and utilize "model thinking" to support those solutions.
-A model is a system that extracts the main elements of a target problem as components and describes the temporal or causal relationships between them; it is an important tool that can be used regardless of whether one is in the humanities or the sciences.
+In our work, daily lives, and academic research, we are faced with a mountain of issues where policies must be decided rationally according to specific goals.
+I wrote this book with the hope of helping people recognize (or re-recognize?) and utilize the "model thinking" that supports these solutions.
+A model is a system that extracts the main elements of a target issue as components and describes the temporal or causal relationships between them; it is an essential tool that can be utilized regardless of whether one is in the humanities or the sciences.

-Urban planning involves the goal-oriented rational design of urban and architectural spaces and systems, and my academic foundation was originally operations research for approaching this through applied mathematics.
-When I arrived at the Department of Industrial and Systems Engineering, I was moved by the truly fascinating research and education being practiced there, which comprehensively sheds light on the study of decision-making surrounding people, goods, money, and information.
-I spent over 30 exciting years at Keio, developing my own urban research while learning from this culture.
+Urban planning involves the rational design of urban/architectural spaces and systems, and my academic foundation was originally operations research as an applied mathematical approach to this field.
+When I arrived at the Department of Industrial and Systems Engineering, I was moved to find that truly fascinating research and education were being practiced, shedding light comprehensively on the science of decision-making surrounding people, goods, money, and information.
+I have spent over 30 exciting years at Keio, developing my own urban research while learning from this culture.
 This book is the result of those efforts.

-In addition to explaining various types of models and the "spiral development" that advances model analysis, I covered important engineering concepts that support them, such as Pareto optimality, net present value, and sunk costs.
+In addition to explaining various types of models and the "spiral development" that advances model analysis, I have included important engineering concepts that support them, such as Pareto optimality, Net Present Value (NPV), and sunk costs.
 Furthermore, I introduced important concepts from sociology for correctly setting goals themselves, such as traditionalism and fetishism, and the functions and dysfunctions of bureaucracy.
-I wanted to convey that learning across the boundaries of the humanities and sciences brings about rich thinking.
+I wanted to convey that learning across the boundaries of the humanities and sciences brings about a richness of thought.

-In doing so, I faithfully followed the suggestion of Maki Imoto, a talented editor at Kodansha, to "create content that conveys the appeal to general readers without using mathematical formulas."
+In doing so, I faithfully followed the suggestion of the talented editor Maki Imoto (Kodansha) to "make the content appealing to general readers without using mathematical formulas."
 I used models of traffic flow, urban facility planning, population forecasting, and so on as subjects.
-Starting with the anecdote of how the legend of Yaoya Oshichi caused the total fertility rate to drop during the Showa era, I also detailed the history of the sexagenary cycle.
+Starting with the anecdote of how the legend of Yaoya Oshichi caused a decrease in the total fertility rate during the Showa era, I also detailed the history of the Sexagenary Cycle (Jukkan Junishi).

-I aimed for a paperback that is accessible and narrative, so that by reading through it, the reader would ultimately understand the essentials of model thinking.
+I aimed for a paperback (Shinsho) that allows readers to understand the essentials of model thinking as a result of reading through accessible, narrative-driven content.
 I leave it to the readers to judge how successfully that was achieved.